Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Introduction

 High measurement frequencies above \si{\mega\hertz} can naturally be achieved by optical probes.
-When the light interacts with a material without the time-reversal symmetry, right and left circularly polarized lights gain different phases.
-The cause of this difference in phases is called the magneto-optical (MO) effect.
-The MO effect can be also regarded as a polarization rotation of linearly polarized light.
-The MO effect seen via transmission is called the magneto-optical Faraday effect, and the one via reflection is the magneto-optical Kerr effect (MOKE).
-The polarization rotation angle due to the Faraday effect, the Faraday angle $\theta\subm{F}$, can be as large as several radians, and thus the Faraday effect has been already used in pulse-field experiments~\cite{Levitin2002.PhysSolidState.44.2107, Nakamura2018.RevSciInstrum.89.095106}.
-In contrast, pulse-field MOKE measurements are much more challenging since typical polarization rotation angle due to the Kerr effect, namely the Kerr angle $\thetaK$, is at most of the order of miliradians.
-Indeed, there are only a few examples of pulse-field MOKE studies, where measurements are performed only up to 11~T and at room temperature~\cite{Chen2013.Measurement.46.52, Lin2017.ChinJPhys.55.698}
+When the light interacts with a material without the time-reversal symmetry, right- and left circularly polarized light gain different phases.
+The cause of this difference in phase is called the magneto-optical (MO) effect.
+The MO effect can also be described as a rotation of the polarization of linearly polarized light.
+The MO effect seen via transmission is called the magneto-optical Faraday effect, and the effect observed via reflection is called the magneto-optical Kerr effect (MOKE).
+The polarization rotation angle due to the Faraday effect, the Faraday angle $\theta\subm{F}$, can be as large as several radians for transparent samples with large thickness, and thus the Faraday effect has already been used in pulse-field experiments~\cite{Levitin2002.PhysSolidState.44.2107, Nakamura2018.RevSciInstrum.89.095106}.
+In contrast, pulse-field MOKE measurements are much more challenging, since the typical polarization rotation angle due to the Kerr effect, namely the Kerr angle $\thetaK$, is at most of the order of milliradians.
+Indeed, there are only a few examples of pulse-field MOKE studies, where measurements have only been performed up to 11~T and at room temperature~\cite{Chen2013.Measurement.46.52, Lin2017.ChinJPhys.55.698}